-The primary reason why some sellers choose to sell their property privately without an estate agent is to save on agent commissions, which can be very high.
+The primary reason why some sellers choose to sell their property privately without an estate agent is to save on agent commissions, which can be very high (in contrast, we offer a low fixed fee).

 Unfortunately, some property buyers take the absence of an estate agent commission into account by offering less for a private sale property.
 For others, there is a stigma associated with selling privately that can discourage them from even making an offer because they don’t want to deal with the seller directly.